tanvig14/System_Programming_Simulations/Linker/README.md

 The "ex.cpp" file has some external variables declared in it.
 This file is being included in the "main.cpp" file.

-The output of the linker program is the GVT (Global variable table) and the EVT (External variable table).
+The output of the linker program is displaying the GVT (Global variable table) and the EVT (External variable table).